Filipendula rubra aka Queen Of The Prairie

 Queen Of The Prairie, Prairie Dropwort

-How to care for Queen Of The Prairie
+How difficult is it to take care of Queen Of The Prairie

 Even if you don't have a green thumb, you can successfully care for Queen Of The Prairie due to its easy-going nature.